-With 2,400 students, Mount Allison offers a friendly community and a high-quality liberal arts and science education in picturesque Sackville, N.B. (population 5,500).
-“Mount Allison is the type of place where close-knit relationships are not only possible, they are bound to happen,” says president Robert Campbell.
-The residential campus, with its ivy-covered sandstone buildings, has a welcoming, inclusive feel.
+Mount Allison delivers a high-quality liberal arts and science education in picturesque Sackville, N.B. (population 5,500).
+“Mount Allison offers students a strong and vibrant sense of community.
+Students are able to branch out, to explore new interests, and to make lifelong friends in a safe, inclusive and supportive environment,” says Robert Campbell, who is wrapping up 12 years as president.
+The residential campus, with its ivy-covered sandstone buildings, has a welcoming feel.
 Students can walk across campus in less than 10 minutes and be downtown in just five.
-In 2014, the university opened the Purdy Crawford Centre for the Arts, equipped with specialized studios and classrooms for fine arts and drama, as well as a 100-seat theatre.
+The Purdy Crawford Centre for the Arts is equipped with specialized studios and classrooms for fine arts and drama, as well as a 100-seat theatre.
 A new athletics turf field, Alumni Field, and stadium bleachers were recently unveiled and the new Centre for Environmental Innovation is slated to open in 2018.
+Two years ago, Mount A opened Mawita’mkw, a designated Indigenous gathering space and home to the university’s first elder-in-residence.
 Mount Allison’s fine arts program, established more than 160 years ago, is highly regarded.
-In 2017, the music program celebrates the 100th anniversary of its bachelor of music degree.
-Students can admire the work of Alex Colville (a Mount A grad) at the Owens Art Gallery—the oldest university art gallery in the country—and visit the late artist’s studio, which has been donated to Mount Allison.
+Students can admire the work of alumnus Alex Colville at the Owens Art Gallery—the oldest university art gallery in the country—and visit the late artist’s studio, which has been donated to Mount A.

-• Aviation: In partnership with the Moncton Flight College, this bachelor of science program covers geography, math and physics, while allowing students to obtain their commercial pilot’s licence.
+• Aviation: In partnership with the Moncton Flight College, this bachelor of science program covers geography, math, computer science and physics, while allowing students to obtain their commercial pilot’s licence.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|